 Your one-stop shop for Missouri's firearm deer-season portions, limits, shooting hours, permits and methods.

-Browse qualifications for Missouri resident-landowner permits.
+Browse qualifications for Missouri resident-landowner hunting permits for deer and turkey.

 In Missouri counties with antler restrictions, an antlered deer must have at least four points on one side to be taken.